Academics

 How does Leeds High School rank in ND?

-Leeds High School is ranked #75 out of 451 schools in ND.
+Leeds High School ranks #30 of 451 schools in ND.

 What is Leeds High School's MySchoolScout rating?

-Leeds High School has a composite rating of 7.8 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Leeds High School has a current MySchoolScout rating of 8.6 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Leeds High School?